antonfirsov/docs/2016/09-Sep/porting-EF6-to-EFCore/porting-EF6-to-EFCore.md

 * [`DropCreateDatabaseAlways<TContext>.Seed()`](https://msdn.microsoft.com/en-us/library/gg679506(v=vs.113).aspx)
 * [`CreateDatabaseIfNotExists<TContext>.Seed()`](https://msdn.microsoft.com/en-us/library/gg679221(v=vs.113).aspx)

-EF Core does not provide similar API’s, and database initializers also no longer exist in EF Core.
+EF Core does not provide similar APIs, and database initializers also no longer exist in EF Core.
 To seed the database, you would put the database initialization code in the application startup.
 If you are using migrations, call `context.Database.Migrate()`, otherwise use `context.Database.EnsureCreated()/EnsureDeleted()`.

-The patterns for seeding the database are discussed on GitHub, in the EF Core repository, issue [3070](https://github.com/aspnet/EntityFramework/issues/3070).
+The patterns for seeding the database are discussed in issue [3070] (https://github.com/aspnet/EntityFramework/issues/3070) in the Entity Framework Core repository on GitHub.
 The recommended approach is to run the seeding code within a service scope in `Startup.Configure()`:
 ```C#
 using (var serviceScope = app.ApplicationServices.GetRequiredService<IServiceScopeFactory>().CreateScope())